Agasaworkshop/SerialPortMacros/README.md

       example: "%1000%A" will keep the 'a' key pressed for 1000ms or 1s;
       example: "%1000%0x20" will keep the 'SPACE' key pressed for 1000ms or 1s;

-  5)Write a string that will typed out
+  5)Write a string that will be typed out

   6)There are three other strings that you can use for useful stuff
       !LMB will press the left mouse button;
       !RMB will press the right mouse button;
       !MMB will press the middle mouse button;

-  7)If you set the macro key and keypress to "===" and send through the serial port a message beginning in "===" followed by a keypress the program will interpret and press that key (all previous formats apply)
+  7)If you set the macro key and keypress to "===" and send through the serial port a message beginning in "===" followed by a keypress, the program will interpret and press that key (all previous formats apply)
-      example: "===+A" sent by your device through the serial port will make the program start pressing the A key;
+      Example: "===+A" sent by your device through the serial port will make the program start pressing the A key;

-  8)If you set the macro key to "*" you will react to every message regardless of the content (I needed this mostly for reply)
+  8)If you set the macro key to "*" it will react to every message regardless of the content (I needed this mostly for reply)